keithreid-sfw/how_to_add_new_julia_version_jupyter/README.md

 extract it to home

-remove the middle folder with hte long name, it is redunant... just have e.g. julia-1.8.0 in your home folder
+remove the middle folder with the long name, it is redundant... just have e.g. julia-1.8.0 in your home folder

 use a text editor to change your ~/.bashrc $PATH variable